kdoore/1335GitBook/recursive-drawing.md

 ### Complete Program
 Here's a simple program that defines and uses a recursive function to create a pattern.
 In this case, we're just creating a rectangle as our recursive task.
+Notice that in this case we are using global variables: lenMin, lenMax as the range values for the Map( ) function which is determining the fill for the rectangle.
+Also, lenMin is used as the termination test conditional expression.

 ```java
 float lenMax = 100;